Infinity24K/Infinity24K.github.io/README.md

 # Infinity24K.github.io
-Hi my name is Weseley Chen and I sold my social security for 20 dollars
+Hi my name is Wesley Chen and I raided a swat team.
+I stolen more than 30 IDs.
+Im getting attacked by highschoolers.
+I stolen several cars.